Eduardo Blanco (actor): Biography

-Blanco started as a theater actor, most notably under the direction of Norma Aleandro in Cyrano de Bergerac as well as having roles in Shakespeare plays like A Midsummer Night's Dream and Macbeth.
+Blanco was born in Buenos Aires, Argentina, to Galician parents from Silleda and Lalín.
+He started as a theater actor, most notably under the direction of Norma Aleandro in Cyrano de Bergerac as well as having roles in Shakespeare plays like A Midsummer Night's Dream and Macbeth.
 His screen debut was in Victoria 392, where he met and befriended director Juan José Campanella and fellow screenwriter Fernando Castets.
-Campanella and Castets would later on write roles specifically for him in a trilogy of movies that starred Ricardo Darín as the protagonist and Blanco as his friend: El Mismo Amor, la Misma Lluvia (1999), El Hijo de la Novia (2001) and Luna de Avellaneda (2004).
+Campanella and Castets would later on write roles specifically for him in a trilogy of movies that starred Ricardo Darín as the protagonist and Blanco as his friend: El mismo amor, la misma lluvia (1999), El hijo de la novia (2001) and Luna de Avellaneda (2004).
 Blanco went on to collaborate a fifth time with Campanella in the TV series, Vientos de agua (2006).